 North Mississippi Medical Center-Hamilton Scholarships Awarded

-HAMILTON, Ala.—North Mississippi Medical Center-Hamilton has awarded college scholarships to several recent graduates.
+HAMILTON, Ala.— North Mississippi Medical Center-Hamilton has awarded $1,000 college scholarships to two recent graduates.

 Sierra Reid is a recent graduate of Hamilton High School.
 She plans to attend the University of North Alabama and pursue a career in mental health nursing.
 In high school, she was elected Miss August and color guard captain.
 She was a member of the National Technical Honors Society and graduated with a triple cord in engineering.
 “Mental health is something I have been very passionate about,” she says.
 “I hope to abolish the stigma around mental health and build a better foundation for youth.”
 She has served as an ambassador for Robbie’s Hope, which is a program led by two parents who lost their son to teen suicide.
 Robbie’s Hope fights to end the stigma around teen mental health.